School Safety

 Reconsider Active Shooter Drills

 95% of American public schools drill students on lockdown procedures.
-Yet, there is almost no research affirming the value of these drills for preventing school shootings or protecting the school community when shootings do occur.
+Yet, there is no strong conclusive evidence of the value of these drills for preventing school shootings or protecting the school community when shootings do occur.

 -